-- Bimetallic thermometer - Infrared thermometer - 1.
-First measure air temperature with the bimetallic thermometer and record in Table 3.
-Thermometers are in ° C. - 2.
-You will measure soil temperature at two depths, 5-cm depth (note indentation on thermometer) and 12-cm (insert entire thermometer) in different beds using these thermometers.
-Each bed has a different crop and cultural practice, which your TA will explain.
-Record these temperatures in Table 3. - 3.
-Measure the surface temperature of these beds using the infrared thermometer.
+- Bimetallic thermometer - Infrared thermometer

+1. First measure air temperature with the bimetallic thermometer and record in Table 3.
+Thermometers are in ° C.

+2. Again using the bimetallic thermometer, you will measure soil temperature at two depths, 5-cm depth (note indentation on thermometer) and 12-cm (insert entire thermometer) in two different locations in the bed using these thermometers.
+The first location will be under plant cover or mulch while second will be under bare soil.

+Record these temperatures in Table 3.

+3. Measure the surface temperature of these beds using the infrared thermometer.
 Note how the temperature changes as you move the infrared thermometer away from the surface.
 The further away you hold the infrared thermometer, the larger the diameter of the temperature reading.
-At each bed take several measurements of the

-- soil surface, holding the infrared thermometer approximately 15 cm from the surface (measures 0.32 cm diameter) and holding the infrared thermometer about 90 cm from the surface (measures 115 cm diameter).
-Record data in Table 3. - 4.
-In mulched treatments, measure the surface temperature of the mulch as well as the soil under the mulch.
-As in Step 3, take several measurements at the 15 cm distance and the 90 cm distance.
-Record in Table 4.
+At each bed location take several measurements of the soil surface, holding the infrared thermometer approximately 15 cm from the surface (measures 0.32 cm diameter) and holding the infrared thermometer about 90 cm from the surface (measures 115 cm diameter).
+Record data in Table 3.